openvinotoolkit/openvino/docs/articles_en/openvino-workflow/running-inference/inference-devices-and-modes/npu-device.rst

 **ov::intel_npu::compilation_mode_params**

-``ov::intel_npu::compilation_mode_params`` is an NPU-specific property that allows to control model compilation for NPU.
+``ov::intel_npu::compilation_mode_params`` is an NPU-specific property that allows control of model compilation for NPU.

 .. note::